1953 / 105 minutes

 There are quite a number of films about Martin Luther, with at least a half dozen dramas, and more than a dozen documentaries.
 The best known is probably the 2003 Luther that played in major theaters, and starred Joseph Fiennes (of Shakespeare in Love fame).
 It is a wonderful film (and in color!) but marred by an instance or two where God’s name is taken in vain.
 As well, it focuses a little more on Luther’s external struggles with the powers that be, and a little less on his own internal struggles.
 That makes for more action, but less of a theological focus – more about Martin, but God somehow fades into the background.
 So the 1953 Martin Luther is the better educational film.

 This would be great for a family movie night.
 I’ve seen kids as young as 7 enjoy it, though with younger children you’re going to want to break it into a few “chunks” so it’s spread out over two or three nights.
-But for those 12 and up, so long as they are “forced” to give it a half hour (“No, you can’t check your smartphone while watching this”) it will grab them and give them a good understanding of the amazing work God performed through this man.
-Watch the trailer below and go to RedeemTV here to watch for free.
+But for those 12 and up, so long as they are “forced” to give it a half-hour (“No, you can’t check your smartphone while watching this”) it will grab them and give them a good understanding of the amazing work God performed through this man.
+You can go to RedeemTV to watch for free, or watch it for free below too.